-This mauve and lavender dye is not for women who can’t keep up with maintenance because pastels can fade and need a lot of TLC.
-It is important to use the correct aftercare products like sulfate-free shampoos to keep purple hair colorful.
+Purple hair shades like this mauve and lavender dye is not for women who can’t keep up with maintenance because pastels can fade and need a lot of TLC.
+It is important to use the correct aftercare products like sulfate-free shampoos to keep it colorful.

 Deep Purple Color

 This deep purple color is for the woman who wants all of the purples!

 To create this deep violet tint, use Schwarzkopf Royal for the base, 4-29 and 0-99 w/20 volume.
 Paint the hair with Schwarzkopf Blondme 20 volume in an irregular pattern and process to a pale yellow.
 Then use diagonal back sections and apply Schwarzkopf 8-29 w/0-11, Pulp Riot jam and Joico Indigo with Cobalt.